Spa Essential Oil Blends Chart- How to Get That Spa Smell At Home!

 Diffusing Spa Essential Oils Blends

 If you’re new to diffusing essential oils, you’ll be happy to know it’s effortless.
-All you need is a diffuser, a bit of water, and a few drops of essential oil to infuse your spaces with the best spa scents!
+All you need is one of these diffuser methods and a few drops of essential oil to infuse your spaces with the best spa scents!

 Get That Spa Smell At Home with Our Spa Essential Oil Blends Chart